-- (A) In the MM, MD, and ME zoning districts, the use shall be limited to a total of four metered fuel dispenser units. - (B) In the MM, MD, and ME zoning districts, major overhaul, body and fender work, upholstering, welding and spray painting shall be prohibited as an accessory use of a vehicle fuel station. - (C) In the MM, MD, MC, and ME zoning districts, all activities other than vehicle fueling shall be conducted within a completely enclosed building. - (D) In the MM, MD, MC, and ME zoning districts, no outdoor storage of automobile parts, discarded tires, or similar materials shall be permitted. - (E) Outdoor storage of more than three wrecked or temporarily inoperable vehicles awaiting repairs shall be prohibited. - (F) In the ME zoning district: - i.
-All structures including fuel canopies shall be similar in appearance to the surrounding development with respect to architectural style, color, and materials; - ii.
-Fuel canopies shall be located to the side or rear of properties to minimize visual impact from public streets; and iii.
+- (A) In the MM, MD, and ME zoning districts, the use shall be limited to a total of four metered fuel dispenser units.
+For the purpose of this section, each hose shall count as one fuel dispenser unit. - (B) In the MM, MD, and ME zoning districts, major overhaul, body and fender work, upholstering, welding and spray painting shall be prohibited as an accessory use of a vehicle fuel station. - (C) In the MM, MD, MC, and ME zoning districts, all activities other than vehicle fueling shall be conducted within a completely enclosed building. - (D) In the MM, MD, MC, and ME zoning districts, no outdoor storage of automobile parts, discarded tires, or similar materials shall be permitted. - (E) Outdoor storage of more than three wrecked or temporarily inoperable vehicles awaiting repairs shall be prohibited. - (F) In the ME zoning district: - .
+All structures including fuel canopies shall be similar in appearance to the surrounding development with respect to architectural style, color, and materials;

+- ii.
+Fuel canopies shall be located to the side or rear of properties to minimize visual impact from public streets; and - iii.
 At least 50 percent of the total number of dispenser units shall provide alternative fuels including, but not limited to biodiesel, electricity, majority ethanol blend, hydrogen or natural gas.